ricardojover/alexa-skill-digitally-imported-python/README.md

 ## Getting Started
 This is pretty similar to [Getting Started](https://github.com/ricardojover/alexa-skill-digitally-imported#getting-started) on my other project written in NodeJS.

-The main difference is that in this project I've decided to load the favourite channels from a file instead of hardcode them in the code.
+The main difference is that in this project I've decided to load the favourite channels from a file instead of hardcoding them in the code.
 So you will have to edit the file channels.xml and change it accordingly.

 ## Tips